Top Rankings success in latest Chambers and Partners UK Bar Guide

 Timothy Young

-Timothy is a very astute operator who commands the confidence of clients and solicitors alike.’
-(Chambers (2024) – Commercial Dispute Resolution)
+‘Timothy is a very astute operator who commands the confidence of clients and solicitors alike.’
+(Chambers (2024) – Commercial Dispute Resolution – Scotland)

-He has acted in many of the most complex and high-value commercial disputes of recent years.
-He has a broad expertise in commercial contract disputes (particularly construction and IT contracts), trusts, property (including agricultural and crofting matters), banking, insolvency, and shipping and maritime law.
+He has extensive experience and expertise in commercial contract disputes (particularly complex construction and IT contract matters), civil fraud and bribery, trusts, banking, company, insolvency, and shipping and maritime law.
 He is also a contributing editor to leading practitioner texts in these areas, the Companies Law (reissue) and Shipping and Maritime Law (reissue) volumes of The Laws of Scotland: Stair Memorial Encyclopaedia.

-He also has substantial experience of judicial review and statutory appeals in the field of public and administrative law, particularly dealing with human rights challenges, malicious prosecution cases, public procurement disputes, and professional discipline matters.
+In addition to his heavy weight commercial practice, he also has substantial experience of judicial review and statutory appeals in the field of public and administrative law.
+He is particularly sought after for his experience in dealing with human rights challenges, malicious prosecution cases, public procurement disputes, and professional discipline matters.
 As well as appearing in Court, he has appeared in a wide variety of tribunals, committees, and disciplinary hearings.
+Tim has also been appointed as a Standing Junior Counsel to the Scottish Government, and regularly appears in the courts for the Scottish Government.

 He graduated with a first class honours from the University of Strathclyde.
 Throughout his career, he has maintained links with academia through tutoring Business Entities and Constitutional Law at both the University of Edinburgh and Napier University, and as an external examiner at Robert Gordon University.
 He is also the Deputy Editor of the official law report series in Scotland, Session Cases.